folkzb/magalu/script-qa/cli-doc/network/worker_public_ips/update/help.md

 ## Product catalog:
 - Flags:
 - --error string            Error
 - --external-id string      External Id
 - -h, --help                    help for update
 - --public-ip string        Public Ip
-- --public-ip-id string   Public Ip Id: Id of the public ip to update (required)
+- --public-ip-id anyValue   Public Ip Id: Id of the public ip to update
+- Use --public-ip-id=help for more details (required)
 - --status enum             PublicIpStatus (one of "created", "error" or "pending") (required)
 - -v, --version                 version for update

 ## Other commands:
 - Global Flags: